Bachelor's in finance

 From Wall Street to the neighborhood bank, finance offers diverse and exciting career options in commercial banking, investment banking, corporate finance, financial planning and other areas.

 Finance is at the heart of every business enterprise, and financial knowledge is highly empowering and enriching for both individuals and corporations.
-In the Wayne State University Mike Ilitch School of Business, finance students learn deeply about the management of money and other assets, such as stocks and bonds, for organizations and individuals.
+In the Wayne State University Mike Ilitch School of Business, finance students learn about the management of money and other assets, such as stocks and bonds, for organizations and individuals.
+Take classes during the day or in the evening, on campus in Detroit or online.
 Courses provide a solid background in many subjects, including:

 - Financial markets and intermediaries

 - Measuring the risk and return of investments

 - Financial management in international money and capital markets

 - Functional areas of bank management and related financial institutions

 Highly qualified finance majors are eligible to participate in the Accelerated Graduate Enrollment (AGRADE) program.
 AGRADE students can cut substantial time and as much as one-third off the total cost of a WSU graduate business degree program by applying up to 12 credits toward both their undergraduate finance degree and master of science in finance, M.B.A. or other graduate business degree.